TheFedExpress/data602-assignment3/README.txt

 **Notes**

 The pricing prediction is computed at startup.
-This will add a few seconds to startup time Total portfolio PL is computed during each trade and each PL view.
+This will add a few seconds to startup time Total portfolio PL is updated during each trade only for the currency traded.
 This determines the values for the plot from the PL page.

 **Definitions**